corinneling/ruby-and-hot-dogs/README.md

 _Cook:_ Will communicate with the user

-_Menu:_ Will store info about the menu options

 _Kitchen:_ Will store ingredients files

 _Ingredients:_ Will create functionality for the individual ingredients to use